 Management of forest values is the responsibility of the Crown.
 Ecological and social values must be considered by the forest industry when developing long-term plans.
 Forest management planning must also recognize current resource commitments as the basis for future planning and decision-making.
 Manitoba recognizes the need to manage forest resources for environmental, social and economic values.
 Some specific examples of values include:

-- traditional use
+- cultural sites

-- wildlife habitat
+- wildlife trees

 - biodiversity

 - recreation

 - non-timber forest products

-- heritage and cultural resources
+- heritage resources

 - water quality

 - soil stability

 Monitoring and Reporting